-While the financial statements of the County for Fiscal Year ended June 30, 2015 have been incorporated herein by reference in order to comply with SEC rule 15c2-12, the Bonds are a limited obligation of the District and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
-No income, receipts, funds (including the County General Fund) or moneys of the County are pledged to the repayment of the Bonds.
+While the financial statements of the County (which includes the Authority) for Fiscal Year ended June 30, 2015 have been incorporated herein by reference in order to comply with SEC Rule 15c2-12, the Bonds are a limited obligation of the Authority and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
+No income, receipts, funds (including the County general fund) or moneys of the County are pledged to the repayment of the Bonds.